 Please review the below information to help you determine if your project meets the definition of human subjects research and therefore needs ERB approval.
 Please see the Project Determination Form for full details on human subjects research and appropriate review levels.

 Definition: Research is a systematic investigation designed to develop or contribute to generalizable knowledge.
-In order to be considered research, the project must meet each of the three components of the definition.
+In order to be considered research, the project must meet each of the components of the definition.

 Systematic: The implementation or utilization of specific methods of inquiry or data collection that is repeated with multiple participants.
 Methodology alone does not determine the need for ERB review.
 More often than not, methods used in research (such as interviews or blood draws) are employed for reasons having nothing to do with research.